-Antiquus (2002-present) is a Progressive Metal band from Vancouver, British Columbia, Canada.
+Antiquus (2002-present): a Progressive Metal band from Vancouver, British Columbia, Canada.

 ixing the raw, old-school roots derived from their 80s metal influence with a fresh, melodic, and more modern touch, Vancouver's Antiquus have crafted a sound that has been described simply as "heavy".